Child Restraint Manufacturer Contacts for CPSTs

 GM Seat Belt Recall—Models and Diagnostic Test Instructions

-This guide gives a brand-by-brand roadmap to finding official vehicle owner’s manuals, which are essential for proper car seat installation.
+The Locator Guide gives a brand-by-brand roadmap to finding official vehicle owner’s manuals, which are essential for proper car seat installation.
+The Tips for Reading Vehicle Manuals provides information that helps to understand many aspects of vehicle owner’s manuals.

 Safe Rise News Newsletter Index/Table of Contents